PwC’s Mine 2021 report: Great expectations, seizing tomorrow

 The Top 40 mining companies have come out of the storms of 2020 in excellent financial shape.
 Now is the time to invest in environment, social and governance (ESG).

-PwC is AusIMM’s signature partner for the Thought Leadership Series 2021.
-Join us on Thursday 19 August to watch PwC’s Debbie Smith and other experts discuss strong environmental, social and governance performance in the resources sector.
+PwC was AusIMM’s signature partner for the Thought Leadership Series 2021.
+In the first webinar of our Series, PwC’s Debbie Smith and other experts discussed strong environmental, social and governance performance in the resources sector.

 By any important measure, mining is one of the few industries that emerged from the worst of the COVID-19 pandemic economic crisis in excellent financial and operational shape.
 In fact, 2020 was a banner year for the mining sector according to Mine 2021: Great expectations, seizing tomorrow, PwC’s annual analysis of the world’s 40 largest mining companies.

 Compared to 2019, net profit was up 15 per cent, cash on hand rose 40 per cent, and market capitalisation increased by nearly two-thirds.
 And things are expected to get even better for the world’s biggest mining companies.
 Our 2021 forecast indicates that the Top 40 will report record-high revenue and EBITDA levels (in the report’s 18-year history) and the second-highest net profit.

 With so much expected success, a crucial question arises: what will miners do with their near-record levels of free cash flow?

 The Top 40 mining companies have never been in a stronger financial position to make a big, bold pivot towards the future.
 And the future is already visible today: the world is in the midst of an era defining transition to a low-carbon, sustainable economy.
 Eight of the 10 largest economies have set ambitious net-zero targets.
 Many global companies, including several of the Top 40 miners, have made similar commitments.